-- Be respectful.
 You and your sweetie are likely well into adulthood, so you may think that asking for a blessing is unnecessary.
-Despite your grown-up status, it’s still crucial to remember that respect and politeness will get you far--especially in a stressful situation like this.
+Despite your grown-up status, it’s still crucial to remember that respect and politeness will get you far–especially in a stressful situation like this.

 Don’t expect to wing this talk.
 Her parents will look to you to guide the conversation, so know what you’re planning on covering while you’re there.
 A bit of preparation on your part will help you feel more confident as well.

 Bring the ring!